 Updated: All Type 1 and 2 US Forest Service (FS) Helicopters will be initially ordered through the NICC.
 All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Aircraft Coordinator, in alignment with NMAC and Agency prioritization and direction.
-To: All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Resources prepositioned and allocated by NICC and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Rotor-Wing Coordinator, in alignment with NMAC and Agency prioritization and direction.
+To: All FS CWN and EU Type 1 and Type 2 Helicopters and their modules (both helitack and rappellers), are National Resources prepositioned and allocated by NICC and the FS National Rotor-Wing Coordinator, in alignment with NMAC and Agency prioritization and direction.

 Removed: The standard 14-day assignment applies to the crew, not the helicopter platform.
 Module leaders are expected to rotate their crew to maintain helicopter availability.
-When numerous internal rotations of staffing Exclusive-Use aircraft occur, consideration for aircraft exchange shall be given by aviation managers and coordinators.
+When numerous internal rotations of staffing Exclusive Use aircraft occur, consideration for aircraft exchange shall be given by aviation managers and coordinators.
 Requests for such an exchange shall be coordinated with all parties involved to include the aircraft manager, IMT or hosting unit, GACC, NICC, and applicable National Aircraft Coordinator.
 The ability to grant such requests during high fire activity or planning levels may be limited due to extenuating circumstances.